tendermint/tendermint/docs/architecture/adr-052-tendermint-mode.md

 - Fullnode mode : fullnode mode does not have any capability to participate on consensus
 - Validator mode : this mode is exactly same as existing state machine behavior. sync without voting on consensus, and participate consensus when fully synced
-- Seed mode : lightweight seed mode only for maintain an address book, p2p like [TenderSeed](https://gitlab.com/polychainlabs/tenderseed)
+- Seed mode : lightweight seed mode maintaining an address book, p2p like [TenderSeed](https://gitlab.com/polychainlabs/tenderseed)

 ## Decision